Terry Shumpert: Personal life

 Shumpert's son, Nick, a shortstop, was drafted by the Detroit Tigers in the seventh round of the 2015 MLB draft.
-Nick chose to head to junior college and was drafted and signed by the Atlanta Braves in 2016 MLB draft.
-Nick is an American professional baseball infielder for the Sioux City Explorers of the American Association of Professional Baseball.
+Nick chose to head to junior college and was drafted and signed by the Atlanta Braves in the 2016 MLB draft.
+He currently plays for the Lincoln Saltdogs of the American Association of Professional Baseball.

 Although it has been reported that Mookie Betts is a nephew of Shumpert, they are actually first cousins once removed, as Shumpert is a first cousin to Betts' mother, Diana.
 In 2004, Shumpert worked extensively with Betts while playing in Tennessee for the Nashville Sounds.